 For example, I recently Intervened on a successful businessman who was abusing both opiates and amphetamines.
 Though he loved his family, no individual in his family had any type of leverage, he was well able to finance/self-enable his own addiction.
 In addition, as a result of chronic amphetamine abuse, the client was dysregulated and unable to acquiesce to residential treatment and insisted upon beginning outpatient treatment in Los Angeles.
 An agreement was made between the client and his friends and family that included scheduled follow-up meetings to track his progress in outpatient.
 Ultimately, due to repeated relapses while attending outpatient treatment, the client became more intrinsically accepting of entering residential treatment of his own accord versus external coercion.

 After the Intervention

-Once in treatment a further process was created moving client through different levels of care which included residential treatment, sober living coupled with day treatment, intensive outpatient treatment, and ongoing continuing care which included week individual therapy for 6 months, psychiatric care, continued urine analysis monitoring, and of course the client’s agreement to attend self-help group throughout the recovery process.
+Once in treatment, a further process was created moving the client through different levels of care which included residential treatment, sober living coupled with day treatment, intensive outpatient treatment, and ongoing continuing care which included week individual therapy for 6 months, psychiatric care, continued urine analysis monitoring, and of course the client’s agreement to attend self-help group throughout the recovery process.
 The client to this day continues in his own process of recovery and growth…the process continues.